grampelberg/kty/docs/auth.md

 # Authentication and Authorization

-Kuberift utilizes external systems for both authn and authz.
+kty utilizes external systems for both authn and authz.
 To fetch your identity, a combo of OpenID and the `keys` resource in your cluster are used.
 These map from something external (an oauth identity token or a public key hash) to a `User` and `Group` inside of k8s.

-Similar to authentication, Kuberift does not do authorization itself.
+Similar to authentication, kty does not do authorization itself.
 Instead, it [impersonates][impersonate] the authenticated user.
 Any action that is taken from that point forward uses the users' permissions as granted via.
 RBAC in k8s.

 [impersonate]: